ResearchComputing/Documentation/docs/compute/data-transfer.md

 ## Guest Collections (Globus Shared Endpoints)

-Using a Guest Collection (also known as a "Shared Endpoint"), you can share any file or folder that you have access to with anyone who has a Globus account.
-This is particularly useful for PetaLibrary users.
-PetaLibrary allocation owners can nominate a technical contact that is able to create [Globus Guest Collections](https://docs.globus.org/how-to/share-files/) within their PetaLibrary allocation.
+Guest Collections (also known as "Shared Endpoints") enable PetaLibrary customers to share a given folder in a PetaLibrary allocation with anyone who has a Globus account (both at CU and outside of CU).
 Detailed information on creating Guest Collections is available [at docs.globus.org](https://docs.globus.org/how-to/share-files/).

 ## Globus to AWS S3 Bucket connection